aptos-labs/aptos-core/aptos-move/move-examples/marketplace/readme.md

 Design principles
 -----------------

-We want to have a minimal required standard to improve the liquidity of the token ecosystem
+We want to have a minimal required example to improve the liquidity of the token ecosystem

--   Provide standard Listing so that the same listing can be used across different marketplaces and aggregators.
+-   Provide a unified Listing so that the same listing can be used across different marketplaces and aggregators.
--   Provide standard buy and bid functions so that people can buy or bid for listed NFT across different marketplaces
+-   Provide a unified buy and bid functions so that people can buy or bid for listed NFT across different marketplaces
--   Provide standardized events so that downstream applications can have a clear overview of what is happening in the token ecosystem across all marketplaces
+-   Provide unified events so that downstream applications can have a clear overview of what is happening in the token ecosystem across all marketplaces

 We want app developers to be creative with how they run their marketplace and auction house.